Can Europe save the koala?

 With one of the world’s worst records for biodiversity protection, Australia is in the midst of a biodiversity and extinction crisis.
 The same forests and bushland that provide critical habitat for threatened species are being destroyed at an unprecedented rate by logging, as well as agricultural and industrial expansion.
 As a result, species-rich and unique forests are being lost forever.

 This disaster can be stopped—Europe1 can play an important role in halting this destruction.
-This briefing note aims to give European stakeholders an understanding of the ongoing crisis, as well as an awareness of the significant responsibility the European financial sector holds in the destruction.
-Finally, this note outlines solutions for European decision-makers to stop funding Australian biodiversity destruction and lead the way to a world where forests are protected.
+This briefing note gives European stakeholders an overview of the ongoing crisis, as well as insights into the significant responsibility the European financial sector holds in the destruction.
+Finally, this note outlines future perspectives.
+European decision-makers have a choice to either remain complicit in the destruction, or take action for Australian biodiversity and lead the way to a world where forests are protected.

 Australia’s exceptional biodiversity values are under threat—due to the country being a global deforestation and extinction hotspot.
 Climate change poses a systemic threat to ecosystems that are already under pressure.
 This crisis is enabled by the legal system, thanks to government inaction and vested interests.
-It’s also fuelled by Europe, where a large part of the funding for destructive activities that cause biodiversity loss comes from.
+It’s also fuelled by Europe, where a large part of the funding for activities that cause biodiversity loss comes from, and where destructive industries are finding new markets.
 That’s why stronger policies are needed by policymakers and financial institutions to remove exposure to Australian deforestation.
-Australia needs to be put under the spotlight for its disastrous biodiversity record and the funding of this deforestation must be stopped.
+Australia needs to be put under the spotlight for its disastrous biodiversity record and contributions to this deforestation must be stopped.

 Exceptional biodiversity values under threat

-Australia supports up to 10% of the world’s biodiversity2—many of its plants and animals are found nowhere else on Earth.
+Australia supports up to 10% of the Earth's biodiversity2—many of its plants and animals are found nowhere else.
 Due to the continent’s isolation, geology and climatic conditions, its forests and bushland have evolved uniquely with species endemic to Australia, including the koala, kangaroo, quoll, wombat, numbat, lyrebird and emu.

 This makes Australia one of the world’s megadiverse countries3—home to precious ecosystems that are critical to the richness of life on Earth.
 Roughly twice the size of Europe,4 the Australian continent has a population of 26 million people,5 and is home to the world’s oldest living cultures.